ribokit/RiboDraw/README.md

 ## For developers
 ### Open Source policy
-* Want to improve RiboKit?
+* Want to improve RiboKit's MATLAB interface?
 Port to JavaScript?
 Check out [TODO.md](TODO.md) for current issues.
 Feel free to fork and make pull requests.

 ### Building docs
 * We are currently using M2HTML to quickly generate docs for MATLAB scripts.
 Download it [here](https://www.artefact.tk/software/matlab/m2html/), and run in MATLAB from the `Ribodraw/scripts/` directory: